-GENERAL INFORMATION

-Chardon High School Procedures and Guidelines
+GENERAL INFORMATION Chardon High School Procedures and Guidelines

 ABSENCE FROM SCHOOL AND ATTENDANCE - Regular attendance and promptness to class are necessary for the continuity of learning and the development of good habits.
 The following are considered legitimate absences from school: personal illness, illness in the family, quarantine of the home, religious holiday, legal obligation, medical appointment, death of a relative, or emergency circumstances which, in the judgment of school authorities, constitute sufficient cause for absence.
 Doctor's notes may be requested by school authorities if a student accumulates excessive absences.
-The county truancy officer will be contacted in the event of excessive absences.
 Parents must call the school when children are absent.
 State law requires that the parent be contacted at home or work if the school is not called.
 An unexcused absence will be treated as a truancy offense and dealt with accordingly.
-Please call the high school at 440.285.4057 (press #1) prior to 9:00 a.m.to report absences.
+Please call the high school at 440.285.4057 (press #1) prior to 9:00 a.m. to report absences.
 This is available 24 hours a day.